SolarArbiter/SolarArbiter.github.io/usecases.md

 | Prob(Power < 50 MW) | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Variable (Power) = 50 MW&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Percentile |

 Or, a user may be interested in the power at a number of percentiles.
-In this case, the *constant values* are specified along the *y* axis of the CDF and the forecasts are powers:
+In this case, the group of [forecast evaluation time series](#forecastattrs) is specified by *constant values* along the *y* axis of the CDF and the forecasts are powers:

 | Case | Constant value | Forecast type |
 |------|:--------------:|:-------------:|